Best–worst scaling: As a theory of process (theory of decision-making)

 The only paired comparison that cannot be inferred is B vs. C. In a choice among five items, MaxDiff questioning informs on seven of ten implied paired comparisons.
 Thus BWS may be thought of as a variation of the method of Paired Comparisons.

 Yet respondents can produce best-worst data in any of a number of ways.
 Instead of evaluating all possible pairs (the maxdiff model), they might choose the best from n items, the worst from the remaining n-1, or vice versa.
 Or indeed they may use another method entirely.
 Thus it should be clear that maxdiff is a subset of BWS.
 The maxdiff model has proved to be useful in proving the properties of a number of estimators in BWS.
 However, its realism as a description of how humans might actually provide best and worst data can be questioned for the following reason.
 As the number of items increases, the number of possible pairs increases in a multiplicative fashion: n items produces n(n-1) pairs (where best-worst order matters).
 To assume that respondents do evaluate all possible pairs is a strong assumption and in 14 years of presentations, the three co-authors have virtually never found a course or conference participant who admitted to using this method to decide their best and worst choices.
 Virtually all admitted to using sequential models (best then worst or worst then best).

 Early work (including that of Louviere himself) did use the term maxdiff to refer to BWS, but with the recruitment of Marley to the team developing the method, correct academic terminology has been disseminated throughout Europe and Asia-Pacific (if not North America, which continues to use the maxdiff term).
-Indeed, it is an open question whether major software manufacturers of discrete choice maxdifff routines actually implement maxdiff models in estimating parameters, despite this continuing advertising of maxdiff capabilities.
+Indeed, it is an open question whether major software manufacturers of discrete choice maxdiff routines actually implement maxdiff models in estimating parameters, despite this continuing advertising of maxdiff capabilities.